 - our card payment facilitators, that help us process customer payments and assists us in detecting and preventing fraudulent payments or bookings.

 Some of these third parties may be based outside of the European Economic Area (“EEA”).
 Organisations that are based outside of the EEA may not be subject to the same level of controls in regard to data protection as those within Germany and the EEA.
 We only transfer your data to third parties outside of the EEA where your personal information will be subject to one or more appropriate safeguards set out in the law.
-These should be the use of standard contractual clauses in a form approved by regulators, or aiming at our suppliers sign up to an independent privacy scheme approved by regulators (like the US ‘Privacy Shield’ scheme).
+These should be the use of standard contractual clauses in a form published by regulators, or aiming at our suppliers sign up to an independent privacy scheme approved by regulators.
 To learn more about the destinations Condor is operating in click here.

 We may pass your data to relevant third parties or the purpose of detecting and preventing fraudulent payments or bookings.